 Bookkeepers focus on administrative and transactional activity.
 Accountants focus on the bigger picture, using the information prepared by bookkeepers to generate financial models, offer strategic tax planning and give business owners a deeper understanding of profitability, financial controls and other business activities.

 “Bookkeepers and accountants provide business owners with the micro and macro financial insights they need to make better operational and strategic decisions.”

 Bookkeepers and accountants complement each other and ensure you’re on top of the financial state of your business.
-The bottom line, says Bob Wang, ctrl by Deloitte leader for the British Columbia region, is that, “Together, bookkeepers and accountants provide business owners with the micro and macro financial insights they need to make better operational and strategic decisions.”
+The bottom line, says Amit Khanna, National Marketplace Lead, Deloitte Private, is that, “Together, bookkeepers and accountants provide business owners with the micro and macro financial insights they need to make better operational and strategic decisions.”
 The reality is, your business needs both.